Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Remainders coming from the boundary terms

 \subsection{Error terms associated with North and South layers}

 $ $

 In order to simplify the presentation, we focus on a South boundary layer, as we did in the preceding chapter.
 Of course, the case of North boundary layers is strictly identical.
-We denote by $s_{i-1}, s_i$ the end points of the South boundary under consideration, and we introduce a truncation function $\tilde \gamma_{i-1,i}$ as in \eqref{def:tilde-gamma-i}.
+We denote by $s_{i-1}, s_i$ the end points of the South boundary under consideration, and we introduce a macroscopic truncation function $\tilde \gamma_{i-1,i}$ (with bounded derivatives) as in \eqref{def:tilde-gamma-i}.

 \begin{Lem} Let $\psi_{S}$ be the solution to \eqref{eq:South}.

 Then

 with